 - Hotels are not the cheapest option.
 There are offers regularly on booking.com and Agoda that are great for discounts.
 Hotels prices can range from $7 in Cambodia up to $250+ in the USA.

 - Another benefit is security, less likely that your stuff gets robbed.

-Choosing between a hostel or hotel comes down to a few simple questions.
+Choosing between a hostel vs hotel comes down to a few simple questions.

 - I don’t mind sharing the bathroom and sleeping in a room with strangers?

 - Would I be comfortable with leaving my belongings in a room with strangers, even if my belongings are locked away in my locker?

 - Do I want to meet new people while I am travelling?

 If you are answering mostly yes to the above questions, then a hostel maybe a great option.
 On the other hand if mostly no then a hotel may suit.
 It ready up to you and what you are comfortable with.